 Residents who successfully complete an accredited PGY-2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

-- Contribute to an interdisciplinary health care team by participating in all resuscitation team activations, including trauma, stroke, shock, overdose, acute coronary syndrome, cardiopulmonary resuscitations and procedural sedation
+- Contribute to an interdisciplinary health care team by participating in all resuscitation team activations, including trauma, stroke, shock, overdose, acute coronary syndrome, cardiopulmonary resuscitations in adult and pediatric patient populations

-- Recommend patient-specific therapeutic interventions to treat emergent and urgent situations
+- Recommend patient-specific therapeutic interventions to treat emergent and urgent encounters

-- Efficiently and effectively provide accurate, reliable and evidence-based drug information to the interdisciplinary emergency department team, patients and families
+- Efficiently and effectively provide accurate, reliable and evidence-based drug information to the interdisciplinary emergency department team, patients and caregivers

 - Strengthen communication skills by presenting formal and informal lectures, writing a professional manuscript, and leading interdisciplinary discussions